8thcolor/railsgirls-brussels-20140208/presentation.md

 ---

-## Someone who want to work with you
+## Someone who wants to work with you

 ---